SalK91/convex_optimization/docs/index.md

 Convex optimization is a cornerstone of modern applied mathematics, machine learning, and artificial intelligence.
-At its heart, it is about finding the best point in a structured space — for example, the weights of a neural network or the coefficients of a regression model — while guaranteeing that any local solution is globally optimal.
-This property makes convex optimization particularly powerful in practice, where reliability, interpretability, and provable guarantees are critical.
+At its core, it concerns the problem of identifying the optimal point within a structured space, such as the weights of a neural network or the coefficients of a regression model, under the crucial guarantee that every local optimum is also a global one.
+This property sets convex optimisation apart: it offers reliability, interpretability, and provable convergence, qualities that are increasingly essential in the design of trustworthy machine learning systems.

-For machine learning practitioners, convex optimization is far more than theory.
-It underpins algorithms like Lasso, Ridge Regression, Logistic Regression, Support Vector Machines, Principal Component Analysis, and many convex relaxations of probabilistic models.
-By understanding convex optimization, you gain tools to:
+For practitioners, convex optimisation is not merely a theoretical curiosity.
+It quietly powers widely-used methods including Lasso, Ridge Regression, Logistic Regression, Support Vector Machines, Principal Component Analysis, and numerous convex relaxations of probabilistic models.
+To understand convex optimisation is to gain the ability to:

-* Recognize whether a problem is convex and tractable.
+* Identify whether a problem admits a convex formulation and is therefore tractable.
-* Choose the right algorithm for a given ML task.
-* Predict the behavior of your optimization process, including convergence rates.
+* Select or design algorithms suited to a given machine learning objective.
+* Anticipate convergence behaviour rather than merely observe it empirically.
-* Design models and regularizers with guaranteed properties.
+* Engineer models and regularisation schemes with explicit guarantees.

-This articles here will guide through three tightly connected dimensions:
+This text is structured around three tightly connected themes:

-1. What is convex optimization?
-Geometry of convex sets, convex functions, and landscapes that allow global guarantees.
+1. **Foundations of convex optimisation:** The geometry of convex sets, properties of convex functions, and the structure of optimisation landscapes that enable global guarantees.

-2. Algorithms to solve convex problems: Gradient methods, proximal operators, dual optimization, and first-order/second-order methods.
+2. **Algorithms for convex problems:** Gradient-based methods, proximal operators, duality principles, and the interplay between first-order and second-order techniques.

-3. Common ML convex problems: Sparse regression, SVMs, PCA, convex relaxations of probabilistic models, and more.
+3. **Convex models in machine learning:** Sparse regression, support vector machines, principal component analysis, and convex relaxations of more complex probabilistic models.

+The aim is not only to present the theory but to develop the reader’s ability to recognise convex structure in practice and to apply it with confidence.
+In doing so, convex optimisation becomes not just a mathematical topic but a methodological lens through which modern machine learning can be understood and designed with rigour.